 Cloud 9 pier is an incredible spot for the sunrise and, it’s also the name of the most famous wave in the Philippines, located here is the island.
 Areas like General Luna and the Tuason Point is search by surfers from all over the world.

 But Siargao is more than surf.
-Go on island hoping in Naked island, Corregidor island, Guyam and Daku, visit Sugba lagoon, Sohoton cove, Magpupungko rock pool, Tak Tak waterfall, relax at the many beaches, explore the caves and do some cliff jumping.
+Go on island hopping in Naked island, Corregidor island, Guyam and Daku, visit Sugba lagoon, Sohoton cove, Magpupungko rock pool, Tak Tak waterfall, relax at the many beaches, explore the caves and do some cliff jumping.

 You can reach the island by plane from Manila or Cebu airport.